jesslynnjane/jesslynnjane.github.io/_posts/2024-05-11-marketing-campaign.md

 ![eda response](/images/git4.PNG)

-> In the category plot, an interesting insight was found regarding the response feature, indicating an imbalance between customers who responded and those who did not respond.
+In the category plot, an interesting insight was found regarding the response feature, indicating an imbalance between customers who responded and those who did not respond.
 This suggests the presence of class imbalance, necessitating over/undersampling during the pre-processing stage.

-just do the translation, but the markdown template (like ##, etc) don't change it:
 ## Multivariate Analysis
 ![eda heatmap](/images/heatmap.png)
-> From the heatmap plot, it can be seen that the features AcceptedCmp1 and AcceptedCmp5 have the highest correlation with the target response, with respective values of 0.33 and 0.29.
+From the heatmap plot, it can be seen that the features AcceptedCmp1 and AcceptedCmp5 have the highest correlation with the target response, with respective values of 0.33 and 0.29.

 Below are some features that we are likely to retain and use for future analysis:
 - Recency